ctDiscrete

 2.2.10 Summing Up the Intuition

 We are finally in position to get an intuitive understanding of how the model works and why a target wealth ratio exists.
 On the one hand, consumers are growth-impatient: It cannot be optimal for them to let wealth become arbitrarily large in relation to income.
-On the other hand, consumers have a precautionary motive that intensifies as the level of wealth falls.
+On the other hand, the precautionary motive intensifies as the level of wealth falls.
 The two effects work in opposite directions.
 As resources fall, the precautionary motive becomes stronger, eventually offsetting the impatience motive.
 The point at which prudence becomes exactly large enough to match impatience defines the target wealth-to-income ratio.

 Figure 4: Effect of an Increase in r